Opinion | Trump’s effort to steal the election, explained by a Democrat fighting against it

 But Shapiro bluntly warned that Trump and Republicans will still likely try to use those late-arriving ballots “as a hook to challenge all mail-in ballots.”

 What might this look like?
-The fear among many Democrats is that despite the Supreme Court ruling, the Trump campaign and Republicans could still challenge those late ballots — and use that to ask the court to halt the count of all mail ballots until that’s sorted out.
+The fear among many Democrats is that, despite the Supreme Court ruling, the Trump campaign and Republicans could still challenge those late ballots — and use that to ask the court to halt the count of all mail ballots until that’s sorted out.

 The counting of mail ballots will go on for days after the election.
 If Trump is ahead in the initial count of in-person Election Day votes — and far more Republicans intend to vote on the day itself — he could declare victory while seeking to invalidate uncounted mail ballots.

 It doesn’t matter that much what Trump declares.
-What matters is whether the court is willing to halt that count.
+What matters is whether the court is willing to halt the count.

 Defensive actions